netzfisch/netzfisch.github.io/static/git.md

 #### snapshotting

+Replaces the tip of the current branch by creating a new commit.
+Be careful changing already pushed commits, because it rewrites the history.

     $ git add .
     $ git commit --amend

-Replaces the tip of the current branch by creating a new commit.
-Be careful changing already pushed commits, because it rewrites the history.

 #### branching / merging

+Save local modifications to a new stash, revert to previous state/head (or to commit 87de91f) and finally apply the stashed changes again.

     $ git stash
     $ git reset --hard # 87de91f
     $ git stash pop

-Saves local modifications to a new stash, reverts to previous state/head (or to commit 87de91f) and finaly applys the stashed changes again.

 #### sharing / updating

+Remove branch 'featureA'.

     $ git push origin :featureA

-Removes branch 'featureA'.
+Force pushing 'staging' branch to 'master' branch at heroku and run afterwards a migration.

     $ git push -f heroku staging:master
     $ heroku run rake db:migrate

-Forces a pushing 'staging' branch to 'master' branch at heroku and runs afterwards a migration.

 #### patching

+Select a commit '3e2734c52' from an other branch.

     $ git cherry-pick 3e2734c52

-Selects a commit '3e2734c52' from an other branch.
+Apply changes introduced by the second last and last commit pointed to by master, but do not create any commit yet.

     $ git -n cherrypick master~1 master

-Applys changes introduced by the second last and last commit pointed to by master, but do not create any commit yet.
+To get the remote with commits not present in your local branch AND vice versa in sync do `git rebase origin master`.

   [1]: http://git-scm.com/docs
   [2]: /ruby/2010/01/29/git-basics.html